 The New Maruti Dzire 2017 takes most of its styling cues and design bits from the new Swift

-Designed on Suzuki’s all-new HEARTECT platform, the 2017 Maruti Dzire weighs 105kg lighter yet more rigid than its predecessor.
-The sedan has also witnessed dimensional changes including 20mm longer wheelbase and 40mm wider that translates to a more spacious and comfortable cabin.
-Features such as projector headlamps with LED daytime running lights, LED tail lights, a touchscreen infotainment system with Android Auto, Apple CarPlay and MirrorLink connectivity, flat-bottom steering wheel, leather-wrapped steering and auto climate control also made to the vehicle.
-All variants of the new Maruti Dzire 2017 get dual front airbags, ABS with EBD and brake assist and ISOFIX child anchorages as standard safety fitment.
+The 2017 Maruti Dzire sits on Suzuki’s all-new HEARTECT platform, thus making it 105kg lighter yet more rigid than its predecessor.
+Proportionally, the sedan gets 20mm longer wheelbase and 40mm wider that translates to a more spacious and comfortable cabin.
+What makes the new Dzire different from the old one is the range of high-end features including projector headlamps with LED daytime running lights, LED tail lights, a touchscreen infotainment system with Android Auto, Apple CarPlay and MirrorLink connectivity, flat-bottom steering wheel, leather-wrapped steering and auto climate control.
 One must note that aforementioned features vary variant-wise.
+Aiming to increase its safety quotient, Maruti Suzuki has introduced dual front airbags, ABS with EBD and brake assist and ISOFIX child anchorages as standard across the carline.

-While the engine setup has been carried over from the previous model, Maruti Suzuki has tweaked them for achieving high fuel efficiency.
+Though the 2017 Maruti Dizre carries the same old engine setup, it has been tuned for achieving better fuel efficiency.
 The 1.2-litre K-Series petrol and 1.3-litre DDiS diesel motors are now capable of returning an ARAI certified mileage of 22kmpl and 28.48kmpl respectively.
 Both the figures are class-leading.
-The power and torque outputs stand at 82bhp with 113Nm for petrol and 74bhp with 190Nm for diesel.
+In fact, with such impressive mileage figures the 2017 Dzire diesel becomes India’s most fuel economical car.
+The power and torque outputs of the petrol motor stand at 82bhp against 113Nm and the diesel unit churns out 74bhp with 190Nm of torque.
 This time around the Dzire gets an AMT (Automated manual transmission) unit along the conventional 5-speed manual gearbox.
 Read – 2017 Maruti Suzuki Celerio To Launch This Festive Season

 -Radically changed exterior